PowerUpWithPride/puwp-config-files/rtmp/README.md

 ### rtmp_auth.nginx
 The `nginx` config file that contains the HTTP settings for the authentication of restreamers.
 This should be the path of the `on_publish` trigger in the previous file, and it validates the stream key matches the one you choose.
 This is a very simple authentication method, but it's quick and easy and it works.

+### flv_runners.nginx
+The `nginx` config file that contains the HTTP settings for making the FLV encoded stream available via the web server.
+This path will be used on the actual webpages for viewing the streams.